Fryciu/App-BlockerWin/README.md

 ## 📥 Installation

 ### Method 1: Pre-compiled Executable (Recommended)
-1. Download `AppBlocker.exe` from the latest release
+1. Download `AppBlocker.exe` from the latest release.
+You can find this file in the dist folder.
 2. Right-click the executable and select "Run as administrator"
 3. Done!